 Some other items regarding this sacrament:

-You may also request a confession by stopping by contacting the parish to arrange a time with a priest.
+You may also request a confession by contacting the parish to arrange a time with a priest.
 (585) 544-8880.

 During Lent & Advent, there are increased opportunities for Reconciliation.